-Screen grabs and screenshots are useful for sharing information, of course.
+Screen recordings and screenshots are useful for sharing information, of course.
 And sometimes, that is all we need.
 But there are other times when we need to talk to people, or record something so that someone else, maybe thousands of miles away, can easily understand what we need to say.

 How to record Mac screen with sound